epsilon537/boxlambda/docs/components_vera.md

 *The VERA Wishbone Block Diagram.*

 In the above diagram, the big arrows show the main data flow.
 The small arrows are control signals.
 The labels next to the arrowheads show what is being presented to the block at that point.
-E.g. the `composer` presents a `line_idx` and `render_start` signal to the *Layer 0 Renderer*.
+E.g., the `composer` presents a `line_idx` and `render_start` signal to the *Layer 0 Renderer*.
 Data path bus widths are indicated by a number between brackets.

 The easiest way to understand what's going on is by going through the diagram from bottom to top:

 1. The `video_vga` block generates the 640x480@60Hz VGA signal (RGB 4:4:4, Hsync and Vsync).
 2. The `video_vga` block pulls the pixel data from the `composer` block.
 The 8-bit pixel data passes through the `palette_ram` to be converted to RGB 4:4:4.
-3. The `composer` block in turn pulls the necessary data from three **Line Buffers**: one for each layer and one for sprites.
-The Composer and video_vga blocks operate at VGA pixel clock rate, i.e. 640 pixels worth of data flows when a scanline is being drawn.
+3. The `composer` block, in turn, pulls the necessary data from three **Line Buffers**: one for each layer and one for sprites.
+The Composer and video_vga blocks operate at VGA pixel clock rate, i.e., 640 pixels worth of data flows when a scanline is being drawn.
 No data flows during horizontal or vertical retrace.
 4. The Line Buffers exist to give the renderers some leeway.
-The **Layer Renderers**, for instance, need to produce 640 pixels worth of data each scanline but they have 800 pixels worth of time to do so (the horizontal retrace time is 'extra time').
+The **Layer Renderers**, for instance, need to produce 640 pixels worth of data each scanline, but they have 800 pixels worth of time to do so (the horizontal retrace time is 'extra time').
 For the **Sprite Renderer**, the numbers are a bit different, but the concept is the same.
 5. The renderers contain the bulk of VERA's video generation logic.
 There are two identical Layer Renderer blocks and one Sprite Renderer.
 The Layer Renderers implement the different tile and Bitmap Modes, retrieve the necessary data from the `vram_if` block, and store the rendered output data in their respective Line Buffers.
 The Sprite Renderer does the same thing for sprites.
 6. The `vram_if` block contains **128KB** of embedded video memory.
 It has four ports: one for each renderer and one for the CPU.

 ### Video RAM

-The video RAM (VRAM) is a Dual Port RAM instance of four byte-wide columns (matching a 32-bit Wishbone data bus with four byte-enables).
+The video RAM (VRAM) is a dual-port RAM instance of four byte-wide columns (matching a 32-bit Wishbone data bus with four byte-enables).
 The amount of RAM is configurable, up to 128KB, through a `VRAM_SIZE_BYTES` parameter/macro.

 DPRAM port 0 is exclusively for the CPU.
 DPRAM port 1 is shared by the two Line Renderers and the Sprite Renderer.
 The `vram_if` module arbitrates access to port 1 using a time slot scheduler.
 There are three equal time slot *beats*, each one clock cycle wide.
 Each port is assigned one slot during which it can access VRAM.
 The duration of a timeslot is one clock cycle.